Pokémon Trading Card Game 2

 |Last Modified||25 September 2013|

 From the little I’ve played of this game, it plays exactly like the first Pokemon Trading Card Game.
-I can only assume that this one has Pokemon from Gold and Silver, and that it wasn’t released here because Pokemon isn’t popular anymore, or something.
+It adds cards from the fourth TCG expansion, “Team Rocket”, and a handful from later expansions.
+Despite being released after Pokemon Gold and Silver and the Neo Genesis TCG expansion, it only includes cards of the first 151 Pokemon.
+I can only assume that it wasn’t released here because Pokemon isn’t popular anymore, or something.
 And people say Pokemon’s only popular in America!

 This game is the sequel to Pokémon TCG on GBC that, for reasons unknown, never made it overseas.
 A few attempts have been made to translate it in the past, but all died out after a while.
 Now, however, you can play the game fully translated into English!